filipeyay/filipeyay/README.md

 # 💫 About Me:
 👾 Hey!
-My name is Filipe.<br>📚 I’m currently learning React Native.<br>🎮 I’m currently playing Age of Empires II.<br>💡 Fun fact: Starcraft was the first and only video game to be taken to space!<br>🌲[My Linktree](https://filipeyaylinktree.vercel.app/)
+My name is Filipe.<br>📚 I’m currently learning React Native.<br>🎮 I’m currently playing Starsector.<br>💡 Fun fact: Starcraft was the first and only video game to be taken to space!<br>🌲[My Linktree](https://filipeyaylinktree.vercel.app/)

 # 💻 Tech Stack: